 Being proactive in ensuring the safety of the rental property by performing regular checks is essential to protect babies and children in the home.

-‘If a tenant reports an issue, the owner should take action immediately.
-In saying that, if a tenant is highly concerned I would not leave this to chance.
-I would recommend that the tenant take action themselves if they perceive a genuine threat to their family,’ says Tania Smith, Marshall White property management team leader.
+‘If a renter reports an issue, the owner should take action immediately.
+In saying that, if a renter is highly concerned I would not leave this to chance.
+I would recommend that the renter take action themselves if they perceive a genuine threat to their family,’ says Tania Smith, Marshall White property management team leader.

-Tenants and landlords can order safety kits from Consumer Affairs Victoria here.
+Renters and owners can order safety kits from Consumer Affairs Victoria here.
 The free curtain and blind cord safety kit contains a tension device that holds looped cords to a window frame, making the cords safer in the home.